tamaragevorgyan/gettyimages-api/documentation/endpoints/usage/ReportUsage.md

 | CoordinationId   | String      | Indicates the CoordinationId value provided in the triggering request.                                                        |

 ###ReportUsageResponseBody Fields
-The ReportUsageResponseBody contains no response payload in a successful response.
-In the event of an error due to usage reports being submitted for invalid image IDs, those invalid IDs are returned.
+The ReportUsageResponseBody will not be returned in a successful response.
+In the event of an error due to usage reports being submitted for invalid image IDs, ReportUsageResponseBody will be included, containing the invalid IDs.

 | Field            | Type        | Description                                                     |
 |:-----------------|:------------|:----------------------------------------------------------------|